 Here we are again, back to school with all the germs, bacteria, and viruses, all mingling among your kids.
 As a parent, it is hard to fight it.
 All you can do is know what to look for and be prepared.
 Here are the most important contagious diseases to watch for this year.

-Influenza Or Stomach Fluchild coughing in elbow
+Influenza Or Stomach Flu

 Better known as the flu, this is a common problem almost every single year.
 It is very contagious, and bound to be nearby to pounce on your unsuspecting child.
 Different from the common cold which comes on gradually, the flu symptoms happen quickly.